Victor Tennekoon

-Deshamanya Justice Victor Tennekoon QC (9 September 1914 – April 1990) was a Sri Lankan lawyer and jurist.
+Victor Tennekoon QC (9 September 1914 – April 1990) was a Sri Lankan lawyer and jurist.
 He served as the 35th Chief Justice of Sri Lanka, as well as the 33rd Attorney General and 23rd Solicitor General.
 From 1979 to 1984 Tennekoon served as Chancellor of the University of Peradeniya.

 Early life and education

 Born on 9 September 1914 in the Central Province of British Ceylon, he had four brothers; Herbert Tennekoon, former Governor of the Central Bank of Sri Lanka; Reginald Tennekoon, member of parliament for Minipe; George Tennekoon, Professor of Pathology, University of Peradeniya and Kenneth Tennekoon, an engineer who emigrated to the UK in 1956 and one sister Dulcie Wijenaike.

 He received his education at St. Anthony's College, Kandy; gained a Bachelor of Arts degree from the University of London and subsequently entered the Ceylon Law College.
 He was called to the Bar on 4 May 1943 as an Advocate.